HenrikDomroes/BinaryClock/README.md

 # BinaryClock
-simple binary clock without displaying seconds unsing arduino nano every
+simple binary clock (no seconds) using Arduino nano and RTC DS3231

 Used a simple image frame as a housing.
 Clock is powered via microUSB directly into the arduino nano every.
 To build, simply connect RTC, Arcuino and LEDs with resistors and buttons according to schematic.